CunninghamLab/TMSAnalysisToolBox/README.md

 **Compatible file imports: LabChart (.mat), BrainVision (.eeg/.vhdr/.vmrk), Aqcknowledge (.mat), Signal (.cfs or .mat) and Spike (.smr/.smrx) (more to be included)**

+# Don't have Matlab?
+BETA Version

+1) Go to the extracted folder location in windows
+2) Double-Click MyAppInstaller_Web - you will be prompted to download MATLAB Runtime installer via the web
+3) Save a shortcut to your desktop - necessary as all saved files will be saved in a folder called 'TMSANalysisToolBox' on created on your desktop
+4) Double-Click on icon Created on Desktop

+# Have Matlab?

 **Requirements: MATLAB 2020a or later, MATLAB Statistics and Machine Learning Toolbox, Signal Processing Toolbox, Mapping Toolbox**

 To get started: